Satisfactory Academic Progress (SAP) Policy

 Students who fail both qualitative and quantitative are required to complete both appeals, as the links to both forms will be on the student's email.

-- Submitting Appeal -- Submit your completed appeal form with your personal typed letter and documentation to the Office of Financial Aid @ UH-146.
+Submitting Appeal -- Submit your completed appeal form with your personal typed letter and documentation to the Office of Financial Aid @ GH-146.
 Double check your appeal to make sure everything you want to inform and provide to the committee is there before submitting it.

 General Deadline Month for Submission